AM2H-Development/InfluxDB/README.md

 * docker compose up -d

 ## data:
-all data is stored in volume "influx_data" and "influx_conf"
+all data is stored in volume "influxdb_data" and "influxdb_conf"

 ## use:
-* first time default login is: admin/admin
+* localhost:8086 or Hostname:443 (behind Traefiks)